Berkshire East Ski Resort: Berkshire East Ski Resort

+In 2023, the ski area added a Leitner-Poma high-speed detachable quad chairlift.
+The lift was named the T-Bar Express in honor of a removed T-Bar surface lift that ran along the same area of the Competition trail.

+In 2024, the ski area began the process of removing the Mountain-top Triple Poma chairlift.
+As of the 2024-2025 season the lower terminal, the haul rope and the chairs have been removed with the towers and upper terminal remaining in place.

 Terrain and Lifts

 Berkshire East offers about 1000 feet of true (non-inflated) vertical drop, with about 200 acre of skiable terrain.
 It has mixed terrain from beginner to expert level ability: 30% beginner runs, 35% intermediate, 30% advanced, and 5% expert runs.
 Berkshire also has 4 chairlifts.

 Berkshire East also has a single Magic Carpet, located on the Bobcat novice slope.

 Snowmaking

 Berkshire East can make snow on all of its trails.
 The snowmaking system is composed almost exclusively of fan guns.
 The snowmaking fleet is dominated by SMI Polecats and Wizzards, as well as Areco fan guns.

 Racing

 Berkshire East and Thunder Mountain have both been known for strong racing programs.
 Numerous successful racers, ranging from Massachusetts high school state champions to United States Ski Team members have trained and raced at Berkshire East.
 Berkshire East frequently hosts USSA and MIAA slalom and giant slalom championship races.
 Additionally, it is a frequent venue for ski mountaineering races.